 However, that also doesn’t mean that Apple does want mainstream users to buy into the MacBook Pro.
 If you want the most powerful MacBook to date, the new MacBook Pro might be for you as well.
 Just keep in mind that, while the keyboard has been updated, there are still reliability issues.
 Although that’s hardly a deal-breaker to diehard Mac fans.

 Between the two sizes, there’s enough of a difference in performance to warrant two separate reviews.
-In this one, we’re looking at how the flagship 15-inch MacBook Pro performs in 2019.
+In this one, we’re looking at how the flagship 15-inch MacBook Pro performs in 2019, even on the heels of the release of the 15-inch MacBook Pro 2019.

 If you already have the device and are having issues with it, check out our guide on how to reset a MacBook Pro.
 Bear in mind also that both models have been recently refreshed.
 The 13-inch entry level model received an improved display and keyboard, not to mention a cheaper price, in July 2019.
 On the other hand, 15-inch model got the 8-core Intel Core i9 chips back in May 2019.